However, there is still so much we do not know about stem cells. Research is vital to advance our knowledge and make lifesaving treatments a reality.

 More work to be done

 Heart and circulatory disease still causes more than one in four deaths, but stem cell research holds real promise for combating disease and saving lives in the future.

-For more information please download our stem cell research leaflet, read our policy statement.
+For more information please download our stem cell research leaflet.